 iv.
 The Chair, in the letter of evaluation for the candidate, shall clearly state the procedures employed in reaching a departmental recommendation.
 The Chair shall clearly state whether the department does or does not recommend for tenure, and why, according to the criteria for continued service.
 Furthermore, the Chair shall clearly state the extent to which a candidate's particular abilities will continue to be needed, as far as the department's future can be projected.

 f.
-After conducting its deliberations, ATC reports its recommendations to the President, the Dean of the Faculty/Vice President for Academic Affairs, and the Associate Dean of the Faculty (faculty affairs).
-The Dean of the Faculty/Vice President for Academic Affairs then consults with the Associate Dean of the Faculty (faculty affairs).
-In the event of a disagreement between the Dean of the Faculty/Vice President for Academic Affairs and ATC, the Dean of the Faculty/Vice President for Academic Affairs and the Associate Dean of the Faculty (faculty affairs) meet with ATC to offer detailed and compelling reasons for such disagreement.
+After conducting its deliberations, ATC reports its recommendations to the President, the Dean of the Faculty/Vice President for Academic Affairs, and the designated Associate Dean of the Faculty (faculty affairs).
+The Dean of the Faculty/Vice President for Academic Affairs then consults with the designated Associate Dean of the Faculty (faculty affairs).
+In the event of a disagreement between the Dean of the Faculty/Vice President for Academic Affairs and ATC, the Dean of the Faculty/Vice President for Academic Affairs and the designated Associate Dean of the Faculty (faculty affairs) meet with ATC to offer detailed and compelling reasons for such disagreement.
 The Dean of the Faculty/Vice President for Academic Affairs then makes a recommendation to the President, and notifies ATC of the recommendation.
 In the rare instance in which the President does not concur with the recommendations of ATC, the President meets with ATC to offer detailed and compelling reasons for such disagreement.
 Finally, the President's recommendations are reported to the Academic Affairs Committee (AAC) of the Board of Trustees, and ATC informs the AAC of the recommendations it made to the President.

 g.
 Notice of the Board of Trustees' decision regarding tenure must be given on or before May 31 of the appropriate year.
 Tenure status is effective immediately.
 Promotion to Associate Professor is automatic with the granting of tenure and is effective on June 1 of the year the decision is made.